scarolan/quick-dashboard-makeover/Exercices/1 Quick-dashboard-makeover.md

     * Add a Value mapping, setting the value condition to 1, and the display text to *UP*.
     * Add a second Value mapping, condition 0 and display text *DOWN*.
 7. It's hard to see the title.
 This come from the data.
 In this case, we don't want to change the data.
 Let's imagine we can't change the table from the query.
 We will transform the data:
-    - On the left side, under the visualization, click on *Transform*
+    - On the left side, under the visualization, click on *Transformations*
     - Search for *Organize fields*
-    - You can hide the fields.
+    - You can hide the fields by clicking on the small eye close to the name of the field.
 Hide them all except *Value* and *container*
 8. Click *Apply* to the leave the edit mode of that panel.
 The panel should look similar to what is shown below: